Gun laws in Delaware: Concealed carry

-To be able to carry a concealed weapon you must first have a CDW permit.
+To be able to carry a concealed weapon you must first have a CCDW permit.
 In order to get this permit, you must publish your full name, address, and intention apply for a permit in a local newspaper, at least 10 days before filing.
 You must then obtain and attach an affidavit which shows that the publication was met.
 After that you must also submit 5 reference questionnaires completed by citizens of the county in which you reside.
 Lastly, you must have the application notarized.
 If denied for your application you are allowed to appeal.
 If accepted you will have 90 days to complete the approved gun course, only then will you be allowed to carry a concealed weapon.
 After your first three years you will need to reapply for your permit.
 If you are granted another permit this one will now last for five years, not three.
 Delaware permits are honored in 28 states.
 Open carry is allowed without a permit.